Journey to Justice

 Racial Justice

-Racial Justice: The systematic fair treatment of people of all races through the elimination of policies, practices, attitudes, and cultural messages that reinforce differential outcomes by race.
+Our programs focus on racial justice—the systematic fair treatment of people of all races through the elimination of policies, practices, attitudes, and cultural messages that reinforce differential outcomes by race.

 2018–2024

 Map of grantmaking across the US.
-37% national funding, 24% in the south, 16% northeast, 11% midwest, 11% west, 1% Puerto Rico
+37% national, 24% in the south, 16% northeast, 11% midwest, 11% west, 1% Puerto Rico

 Impact Investing